Find Affordable College Courses

 Lubbock, TX

-Texas Tech University did quite well in this year’s ranking of the most popular places for communication and media studies students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large city of Lubbock, Texas Tech is a public school with a very large student population.
+Texas Tech University ranked #8 on this year’s Most Popular Communication & Media Studies Bachelor’s Degree Schools in the Southwest Region list.
+Located in the city of Lubbock, Texas Tech is a public school with a very large student population.

 Of the 231 students majoring in communications at Texas Tech, 46% are male and 54% are female.